antonfirsov/docs/2023/11-Nov/building-resilient-cloud-services-with-dotnet-8/building-resilient-cloud-services-with-dotnet-8.md

         });
 ```

-Example above uses `AddStandardResilience` to add a pipeline (rate limiter, total timeout, retry, circuit breaker, attempt timeout) of resilience strategies to the HTTP client.
+Example above uses `AddStandardResilienceHandler` to add a pipeline (rate limiter, total timeout, retry, circuit breaker, attempt timeout) of resilience strategies to the HTTP client.
 See [standard resilience pipeline](#standard-resilience-pipeline) section to learn more.

 A more real-world example would rely on hosting, such as that described in the [.NET Generic Host](https://learn.microsoft.com/dotnet/core/extensions/generic-host) article.
 Using the [Microsoft.Extensions.Hosting](https://www.nuget.org/packages/Microsoft.Extensions.Hosting) NuGet package, the above example becomes: